Kyo Kusanagi: Origin and influences

-Through most of his development, Kyo was named Syo Kirishima (霧島 翔, Kirishima Shō) and was dressed in martial arts clothing common in fighting games of the time.
-Late in production, his name was changed to Kyo Kusanagi, as a means of relating the character to the Yamata no Orochi legend, which was the basis of the story arc of the series.
+Throughout most of his development, Kyo was named Syo Kirishima (霧島 翔, Kirishima Shō) and was dressed in martial arts clothing common to fighting games of the time.
+The last name Kusanagi was intended as connecting point between the character and the Yamata no Orochi legend, which was the basis of the story arc of the series.
 The name Syo would later be used for Kyo's Another Striker in The King of Fighters 2000.
-Director Masanori Kuwasashi was responsible for the handling of the Orochi arc and how Kyo's traits are addressed in the narrative.
-The inclusion of the rival Iori Yagami and the revived Saisyu in The King of Fighters '95 wree meant to give Kyo a more coherent story as the first game was written as a more all-star game.
-The rivalry between Kyo and Iori resulted in game designer Eisuke Ogura claiming despite having the two characters having differences, they still have respect for each other, making their team-ups with fellow Sacred Treasure Team member Chizuru Kagura to defeat a common enemy feel natural.
-Chizuru was created as a means to expand the Orochi arc and bring Kyo and Iori together as the "Three Sacred Treasures Team", which represents the three Imperial Regalia of Japan.
+Director Masanori Kuwasashi was responsible for the Orochi arc and handled how Kyo's traits are addressed in the narrative.
+The inclusion of the rival Iori Yagami and the revived Saisyu in The King of Fighters '95 were meant to give Kyo a more coherent story because the first game was written as a more all-star game.
+According to game designer Eisuke Ogura, the rivalry between Kyo and Iori still allows space for respect for each other and makes their team-ups with fellow Sacred Treasure Team member Chizuru Kagura to defeat a common enemy feel natural.
+Chizuru was created as means to expand the Orochi arc and bring Kyo and Iori together as the "Three Sacred Treasures Team", which represents the three Imperial Regalia of Japan.

-Kyo's repeated appearances in every game in the series, at the insistence of SNK executives for marketing purposes, made story planning for each title challenging.
-Kyo and Iori were supposed to be removed due to business reasons after The King of Fighters '98, but in the end, they have continued to appear ever since due to fans' demands.
-In the NESTS arc, Kyo is then involved in the story to some extent in terms of the connections with the new protagonist K'.
-Though K' was consistently promoted in each port, Kyo was added to the Neo Geo CD's cover alongside the new lead since he became easier to access.
-The developers of the series for The King of Fighters 2001, Eolith, noted that Kyo and Iori were also popular in their country, which led to their immediate inclusion in their game when compared with the two previous installments where they had no official teams and were hidden.
-In the "Ash Saga", Kyo, Iori, and Chizuru's Three Sacred Treasures play a major role in the story.
-The Miera brothers were the main focus of the Maximum Impact spin-offs, relegating Kyo and Iori to minor characters.
-Both the Ash arc and Maximum Impact games were developed at the same time, which resulted in Kyo and Iori still playing a major role in the Another Day original video animation that promotes Maximum Impact 2.
-Furthermore, despite Ash being the protagonist of The King of Fighters XIII, the PlayStation 3 port of the game had Kyo instead used in the cover as a means to promote more familiar characters.